kanitsharma/elvish/readme.md

 ### Union Type

-Union types are an important part of an elf application.
+Union types are an important part of an elvish application.

 - Example